I Do (Colbie Caillat song): Music video

-The video premiered on March 11, 2011 and follows the song’s spirit as the singer lounges around her house while declaring her love.
-Ethan Lader directed the song's music video - he has also worked on several of Bruno Mars' promos.
+The video, directed by Ethan Lader, premiered on March 11, 2011 and follows the song’s spirit as the singer lounges around her house while declaring her love.
+Pareidolic faces are a recurring motif throughout the video.
 Caillat told PopEater about the clip: "The video is me waking up in bed and singing the song.
 I'm thinking about that guy and then I'm going and doing stuff around the house, and everything in my house kind of portrays the way I'm feeling.
 There's an alarm clock that you see a smiley face on, and you see a hanger on the door and somehow the door knob and the hanger look like they're smiling.
 It's all these cool little things when I'm walking around my house.
 I play with my dog, I start singing to my dog because I'm so happy and giddy.
 It shows the real moments of when you're not with that person, when you're thinking about them and knowing that you're ready to tell them that you love them."
 Caillat did get miffed at the way video directors were interpreting the song.
 She told AOL: "Every single director who sent treatments in [made it] all [about a] wedding dress, or me at the altar or me dreaming about a wedding.
 And I was like, 'No. Come on, if you understood the song then you'd know it wasn't about that.'"
 TJ wrote for NeonLimelight that "she has a spring in her step and a smile on her face thanks to the love of her life she’s thinking about taking a trip down the aisle with in the happy-go-lucky clip, and she inspires everyone — and everything — to turn their frowns upside down."